arplaboratory/PI-TCN/README.md

 The dataset consists of 68 trajectories with a total of 58'03'' flight time.
 The trajectories range from straight-line accelerations to circular motions, but also parabolic maneuvers and lemniscate trajectories.
 All the trajectories are performed for any axis combination (i.e., x-y, x-z, y-z) and with different speeds and accelerations.

-We provide the data as a set of bag files, each representing one trajectory.
+We provide the dataset as a set of bag files, each representing one trajectory, and pdf illustrations of the raw collected data.
-Moreover, we provide a set of pdf illustrations of each bag file.

 The bag files can be downloaded [here](https://drive.google.com/file/d/1b1PFSBlKTdrlTIurYNpTJWWEx1KIJzuR/view?usp=sharing), while the pdf files can downloaded [here](https://drive.google.com/file/d/1s7nSqATpCS849csSdkHNL0-VLZwdNzg4/view?usp=sharing).